deadlyprince/webtracking-experience/readme.md

 ### Usage
 The SDK exposes a global variable ht with the trackByData method.
 Call this method with the `TrackingData` object(s) to instantiate the class and render location data on the map.
 Furthermore, pass the `TrackingDataOptions` object to specify the map container, callbacks and customizations.
 New location data for the trip(s) is passed on to the `track()` method in a similar format.
-Pass the data to the instantiated class with the id for which you wish to update the tracking experience and animate the marker to its new location.
+Pass the data to the instantiated class with the id for which you wish to update the tracking experience and animate the marker to its new location. `TrackingData` uses [time aware polyline](https://docs.hypertrack.com/gettingstarted/route.html#time-aware-polyline) for animation.

 ```js
 var ht = require('ht-webtracking-sdk');